2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in New Mexico

 On average, grade specific ed graduates from UNM take out $22,411 in student loans while working on their Bachelor's Degree.

-A rank of #2 on this year’s list means New Mexico Highlands University is a great place for teacher education grade specific students working on their bachelor’s degree.
-New Mexico Highlands University is a small public school located in the remote town of Las Vegas.
+The in-demand bachelor’s degree programs at New Mexico Highlands University helped the school earn the #2 place on this year’s ranking of the most popular teacher education grade specific schools in New Mexico.
+New Mexico Highlands University is a small public school located in the town of Las Vegas.

 Women make up 93% of the grade specific ed majors at the school.